-Unlike other health issues, mental health problems are often not visible and can often go undiagnosed.
+Unlike other health issues, mental health problems are often not visible and can go undiagnosed.

-There is also the stigma surrounding mental health and, despite calls for more openness, mental health often remains a taboo subject.
+There is also the stigma surrounding mental health and, despite calls for more openness, it still remains a taboo subject.

 It is for this reason that initiatives such as the Mental Health Foundation’s Mental Health Awareness Week are so important.

 By encouraging honest and frank conversations surrounding mental health, it is hoped that sufferers will feel more confident in discussing their issues and encourage others to speak out about their experiences.

 The COVID-19 pandemic has certainly further complicated the issue.
 The economic uncertainty fuelled by coronavirus has meant that many employers have been faced with the difficult decision of what to do when some roles are no longer required.

 Typically, at times such as these, employers must choose between one of two options: laying off employees or making them redundant.

 On 20 March, Chancellor Rishi Sunak announced the creation of the Coronavirus Job Retention Scheme (CJRS) designed to avoid mass redundancies and keep workers employed within their role.

 The CJRS, allowing employers to claim up to 80% of furloughed employees’ usual monthly wage costs (up to the value of £2,500 per month), was initially destined to last just three months from the beginning of March until the end of June.